 Housing Opportunities for Persons with Aids

-- All agencies must be an IRS 501 C(3) or (4) Non-Profit in good standing to apply
+- All agencies must be an IRS 501 C(3) or (4) nonprofit in good standing to apply.

-- Agencies must have been in business at least one year prior to the application release date
+- Agencies must have been in business at least one year prior to the application release date.

-- Agencies must have a current city of Las Vegas Business License for the address where the services will be provided
+- Agencies must have a current city of Las Vegas business license for the address where the services will be provided.

+Potential applicants for the grant program should review the eligibility criteria, program regulations, Public Notice of Funding, Request for Proposal and Application Manual.
 After the submission deadline, city staff reviews all applications for applicant and project eligibility.
-Applicants are sent a letter of explanation if the application is ineligible for funding.
+Applicants are sent a letter of explanation if the application is ineligible for HOPWA funding.
 All eligible applications are made available to the Community Development Recommending Board members.
 The 13-member citizen board then submits recommendations to the City Council for approval.

 ZoomGrants is an online submission software program and requires that all applications be submitted via the website.
 Hard (paper) copies will not be accepted.

 In order to begin the application process in ZoomGrants, click on this link.

 In order to submit an application, every question must be completed.
 A complete electronic application and the uploaded attachments must be received no later than Thursday, Nov.
 18, 2021, at 3 p.m.